python-sge/sge/doc-src/pong.rst

 In this case, it's much simpler: :attr:`x` and :attr:`y` are going to start at the center of the screen, and :attr:`sprite` is going to be ``ball_sprite``.
-These are attributes inherited from :class:`sge.Object`, so we indicate them in a call to ``super().__init__``.  :meth:`Ball.__init__` ends up as::
+These are attributes inherited from :class:`sge.dsp.Object`, so we indicate them in a call to ``super().__init__``.  :meth:`Ball.__init__` ends up as::

     def __init__(self):